Mitigating security risks from AI recommendation poisoning

 Training and awareness

 • Train users and admins to treat AI links like executables.
-Advise them not to click untrusted Summarise with AI buttons and to inspect the assistant’s saved preferences regularly.
+Tell them not to click untrusted Summarise with AI buttons and to inspect the assistant’s saved preferences regularly.

 • Run tabletop exercises that simulate a recommendation poisoning event.
-Validate detection pipelines and response playbooks.
+Check the detection pipeline and response playbooks.

-• Produce concise guidance for users showing how to check and clear assistant memory, and how to report suspicious recommendations.
+• Write short guidance for users showing how to check and clear assistant memory, and how to report suspicious recommendations.

 Monitoring, auditing and verification